-3.2.
+3.3.
 Appointment and replacement

-Directors must meet the integrity and professionalism requirements established pursuant to the law and regulations, as well as Article 11-bis.1 of the Articles of Association.
+Directors must meet the integrity and professionalism requirements established pursuant to the law and regulations, as well as to Article 11-bis.1 of the Articles of Association.

 Directors are appointed by the Shareholders' Meeting based on slates presented by the shareholders, in which the candidates must be listed using consecutive numbers.
-On penalty of inadmissibility, slates shall be drawn up and filed at the Company's registered office and published in compliance with the applicable provisions of law and with these Articles of Association.
+On penalty of inadmissibility, slates shall be drawn up and filed at the Company registered office and published in compliance with the applicable legislation and with these Articles of Association.

-Only shareholders who alone or together with other shareholders represent at least 2.5% of the share capital or any other amount established by Consob through its own regulation, which was equal in 2023 to 1% of ENAV share capital (see Decision 76 of 30 January 2023 of the head of the Corporate Governance Division of Consob), are entitled to submit slates.
-Each slate shall include at least two candidates who meet the independence requirements, mentioning those candidates separately and placing one of them in first position on the slate.
+Only shareholders who alone or together with other shareholders represent at least 2.5% of the share capital or any other amount established by CONSOB through its own regulation, which was equal in 2024 to 1% of ENAV share capital (see Decision 92 of 31 January 2024 of the head of the Corporate Governance Division of CONSOB), are entitled to submit slates.
+Each slate must contain at least two candidates who meet the independence requirements who must be mentioned separately and one of whom must be placed first on the slate.

-According to Article 11.bis.3 of the Articles of Association, slates with a number of candidates equal to or greater than three must include candidates of a different gender, as indicated in the notice of call to the Shareholders' Meeting, so as to ensure that the composition of the Board of Directors is compliant with the applicable laws on gender balance.
-In this regard, it should be noted that Article 147-ter of the Consolidated Law, as amended by Law 160 of 27 December 2019, establishes that directors shall be appointed so as to ensure gender balance such that the less represented gender should hold at least two-fifths of the positions on the management body.
-These new rules shall apply for six consecutive terms.
-The regulations under Article 144-undecies.1(3) of the Issuers Regulation establish that should the application of the gender allocation criterion not result in a whole number of members of the management or oversight bodies from the less represented gender, that number shall be rounded up to the nearest whole number.
-The ENAV Board of Directors consists of 9 members, 4 of whom from the less represented sex, and therefore complies with the aforementioned regulations and recommendations of the Corporate Governance Code.
+According to Article 11-.bis.3 of the Articles of Association, slates with a number of candidates equal to or greater than three must include candidates of a different gender, as indicated in the notice of call to the Shareholders' Meeting, so as to ensure that the composition of the Board of Directors is compliant with the applicable legislation on gender balance.
+In this regard, it should be noted that Article 147-ter of the TUF, as amended by Law 160 of 27 December 2019, establishes that Directors shall be appointed so as to ensure gender balance such that the less represented gender should hold at least two-fifths of the offices on the Directors elected.
+These new rules shall apply for six consecutive terms of office.
+The regulations under Article 144-undecies.1(3) of the Issuers Regulation establish that, should the application of the gender allocation criterion not result in a whole number of members of the management or supervisory bodies from the less represented gender, that number shall be rounded up to the nearest whole number.
+The ENAV Board of Directors consists of 9 members, 4 of whom from the less represented gender, and therefore complies with the above-mentioned legislation and recommendations of the Corporate Governance Code.